hebrewseniorlife/marcus_redcap_calendar_feed/readme.md

 | location_template      | string | Twig template that generates location field of iCal/Outlook event (may be blank) | ``` {{clinicname}} ``` |
 | data_fields      | string | Comma-separated list of REDCap fields to be included in the twig template (may be blank) | ``` firstname,lastname,clinicname,dob ``` |
 ### Calendar Feed Link
 Calendar Feeds are not automatically accessible outside of REDCap sessions.
-The project administrator must explicitly define a *Calendar Link* to make the data available.
+The project administrator must explicitly define a *Calendar Link* to make the data (iCal, JSON, CSV) available outside of REDCap.
 All link requests are performed with NOAUTH security context.

 > NOTE: It is possible that a project may define one or multiple feeds, but never use links to expose the data.
 For example, feed data may be downloaded and imported manually into a Google Calendar.